Americans spend 90% of their time indoors. Are they safe?

-We touched on the basics of a healthy home on our Green Building page.
-But to make a home healthy it helps to understand what makes a home unhealthy.
-There are three ways things in your home can harm you: you can eat them, you can breathe them or you can touch them.
-Let's look at each briefly so you can start to think about your project... and your current home!
+At the most basic level, to make a home healthy it helps to understand what makes a home unhealthy.
+There are three ways things in your home can harm you: you can eat them, you can breathe them, or you can touch them.

 Babies crawl on floors and get their hands dirty.
 Babies put their hands in their mouths.
-That's how lead paint dust or chips get eaten in old homes.
-So you want to minimize the number of bad things that can get eaten in and around our home.
+That’s how lead paint dust or chips get eaten in old homes.
+You want to minimize the number of bad things that can get eaten in and around your home.
 Tohn Environmental Strategies of Wayland did an interesting study.
-They took samples of the "stuff" on the floors of a one-year old home.
-They found lead, DDT, and other contaminants!
-The builder didn't use lead paint and DDT was banned years ago... so how did the contaminants get into the house?
-Here's a clue: the concentrations of the contaminants was highest near the door and decreased with samples farther into the house.
+They took samples of the “stuff” on the floors of a one-year old home.
+They found lead, DDT, and other contaminants that are no longer sold in the US.
+So how did the contaminants get into the house?
 The contaminants were tracked in on shoes.
-Our homes are part of the broader environment we inhabit and many, if not most, contaminants in our homes come from outside our homes.
+Our homes are part of the broader environment we inhabit, and many, if not most, contaminants in our homes come from outside our homes.

 Some strategies to address this include:

-Most everyone remembers the formaldehyde in the materials used to make the trailers supplied to people affected by Hurricane Katrina.
-That's a good example of a building material that wasn't "healthy" (another story about formaldehyde used in the finishing process of clothing can be found at http://www.patagonia.com/us/patagonia.go?assetid=2329).
-If you are building a home with a quality builder and selecting good materials, you shouldn't have trouble with formaldehyde or other known contaminants.
-And if your home is thoroughly flushed with fresh air before you move in, "experts" say you should be fine.
-But there are other contaminants to consider.
-Radon for instance, is not good.
-If you want to learn more about why it is not good, read up at http://www.epa.gov/radon/.
-So what should you do to reduce the amount of bad things you breathe in your home?
-Here are some suggestions:
+You may remember the formaldehyde in the trailers supplied to people affected by Hurricane Katrina.
+That’s an example of a building material that wasn’t “healthy.”
+If you are building a home with a quality builder and selecting good materials, you shouldn’t have trouble with formaldehyde or other known contaminants.
+And if your home is thoroughly flushed with fresh air before you move in, you will remove gases generated as paint or adhesives cure.